 Course withdrawals are initiated by the graduate student and require signatures from the course instructor, the academic advisor, and the Graduate School dean.
-Procedures for graduate students taking PST courses are outlined on the Center for Continuing Studies and Summer Programs websites.
+Procedures for graduate students taking PST courses are outlined on the Center for Continuing and Online Education website.

-GRADUATE LEAVE OF ABSENCE (LOA)
+GRADUATE LEAVE OF Absence (LOA)